Political Science Faculty — Dr. Daniel Lake

 Recent Activities and Honors

-- 2013 - Currently working on Overstretching the American Military: The Threat of Weakness and the Search for Technological Superiority for Palgrave-Macmillan, expected publication in late 2014.
+- 2014 — Currently working on Overstretching the American Military: The Threat of Weakness and the Search for Technological Superiority for Palgrave-Macmillan, expected publication in early 2015.

 - 2012 — Published “Technology, Qualitative Superiority, and the Overstretched American Military” in Strategic Studies Quarterly 6:4 (Winter 2012)